 General information

-- Estate planning checklist of documents to help put your affairs in order from Freewill.com
+- Estate planning checklist of documents from Freewill.com

-- Checklist of important documents and information you should put in writing as part of the estate planning process from Legal Voice
+- Checklist of important documents and information to put in writing from Legal Voice

-- Estate Planning for Beginners video in which two attorneys from Clark County Volunteer Lawyers Program discuss how to plan ahead for the future
+- Estate Planning for Beginners video from Clark County Volunteer Lawyers Program

 Washington has adopted the Uniform Electronic Estate Planning Documents Act (UEEPDA) which allows for electronic signatures on some estate planning documents.